nbarbey/linear_operators/README.rst

 ==============

 lo is a package implementing estimation algorithms for large scale linear problems.
-The workflow is as follows : generate a linear model using LinearOperator instances as buildling blocks, define a criterion to minimize using this model, and finally perform minimization on the criterion using a minimization algorithm.
+The workflow is as follows :

+- generate a linear model using LinearOperator instances as buildling blocks,

+- define a criterion to minimize using this model (e.g. least-square),

+- finally, perform minimization on the criterion using a minimization algorithm (e.g. conjugate gradient).

 Subpackages implements each part of this workflow.
 Here is a list of the subpackages :